What is a Letter of Guarantee?

 Companies that do business overseas may be required to provide a letter of guarantee by suppliers to show their commitment to pay for the products.
-This is because suppliers may incur additional costs in supplying goods outside the country and they want a guarantee from a bank that they will receive the payments when the customer fails to pay.
+This is because suppliers may incur additional costs in supplying goods outside the country and they want a guarantee from a bank that they will receive the payments if the customer fails to pay.

 Issuing Process for a Letter of Guarantee

 A company may request a letter of guarantee from the bank when a supplier asks for one or is uncertain of the company’s ability to pay for goods supplied.
 A bank follows the following process when issuing the guarantee letter.

 1. Examining and issuing a letter of guarantee

 When a bank receives an application for a letter of guarantee, it must determine whether the customer qualifies for the same.
 It does this by scrutinizing the underlying transaction, history of transactions, and other relevant materials.
-The bank may request for additional information or documentation from the customer if needed.
+The bank may request additional information or documentation from the customer if needed.

 Fees are determined using the principles and rates as stated by the regulations of the issuing bank.

 3. Letter of guarantee amendment

 Before the bank issues the letter of guarantee, it may be amended if requested by either the customer being guaranteed or the beneficiary.
 The subject of the amendments may be the underlying asset, validity period, etc.